2401-Team-6/reverb-infrastructure/README.md

 # reverb-infrastructure

-This is the CDK project to deploy Reverb to AWS.
+This is the CDK project to deploy your Reverb workflow engine infrastructure to AWS.

 ## Infrastructure